A certificate of deposit can be a safe place to park your cash investments to avoid stock market volatility.

 9. Ally Bank

-Ally Bank offers three different CD rates for each term.
-How much you earn depends on how much you deposit.
-We’ll look at the current 12-month CD rates with the following opening deposit amounts:
+Ally Bank offers three different CD products.
+How much you earn depends on how much you deposit and which product you choose.

 10. Discover Bank